nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

     matrix_list = substitution_matrices.load()
     print('The following pre-defined matrices of', ', '.join(matrix_list), 'are available.')
 ```
+When this function is called, it should output a statement that looks similar to the one below.

 Step 12: Find all possible pairwise alignment variations.